-Also of interest is the Old Schoolhouse, a huge two storey structure built by convict stonemasons in 1858.
+Of interest is the Old Schoolhouse, a huge two-storey structure built by convict stonemasons in 1858.
 It was originally constructed so that the Headmaster lived in the room above the central staircase and the children, according to their sex, entered the school from different doors.

 And while Hamilton may be a quiet town, it comes alive once a year for the Hamilton Show and always welcomes travellers on their way to and from Tasmania's West Coast.

-Hamilton is about a one-hour drive (74 km) north-west of Hobart.
+Hamilton is a 1-hr drive (74 km) north-west of Hobart.

 - Look out for St Peter's Church, completed in 1837.
 The church has only one door to prevent the congregation, which in the early days was about 50 per cent convicts, from attempting to escape.